routarddev/anki/README.md

 What is the glucose transporter in the brain and what are its properties?|GLUT-1 transports glucose across blood-brain barrier, GLUT-3 transports glucose into neurons.
 Both are high-affinity.
 ```

-You are invited to share your result sending at dev[AT]weekendesk.fr.

-IMPORTANT NOTES:
-- do not forget Java is an OOP language
-- we prefer code quality and tests over performance !
-- we prefer code quality and tests over awesome features !